manuati/api-automation-training-java/README.md

 ---

 1.  **Learn the basics of Java:**
-    Understand the fundamental features of Java, including classes, inheritage, interfaces, etc. These concepts will help you write better, more maintainable code for API automation.
+    Understand the fundamental features of Java, including classes, inheritage, interfaces, etc. These concepts will help you write better, more maintainable code for API automation. <font color="red">LO AJUSTE AL TUN TUN, REVISAR</font>

 2.  **Understand the Base Framework:**
-    Familiarize yourself with the provided Java API Automation Framework using Maven? for test execution, Rest Assured for HTTP requests, and JUnit 5 for assertions.
+    Familiarize yourself with the provided Java API Automation Framework using Maven for test execution, Rest Assured for HTTP requests, and JUnit 5 for assertions.
 Learn how the framework is structured and how to extend it for your testing needs.

 3.  **Learn API Automation Concepts:**
     Grasp core concepts like service modeling (encapsulating API endpoints), organizing test cases, setting up environments with .env files, and strategies for functional and non-functional API testing.